Summer Palace, an Imperial Garden in Beijing

 Eating

-The restaurant inside the palace grounds is overpriced and ordinary.
-Bring a packed lunch or eat when you exit.
-The Beigongmen area outside the north gate has a cluster of noodle restaurants and dumpling shops that are much better value.
-The Suzhou Street section inside the grounds has snack stalls selling sesame flatbreads (shaobing) and roasted nuts that are perfectly adequate for a walking lunch.
+The restaurant inside the grounds is overpriced and ordinary.
+The Beigongmen area outside the north gate has noodle restaurants and dumpling shops that are much better value.
+The Suzhou Street snack stalls selling sesame flatbreads and roasted nuts work fine for a walking lunch.